RenaShahMSFT/AzureFilesVPN/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-* Deploy the ARM Template by clicking above button
+* Click **Deploy To Azure** button
-* Make sure the **root certificate** name and signature is the one you created and copied from previous step
+* Make sure the **clientRootCert** name and signature is the one you created and copied from previous step
+* Fill other necessary info and submit deployment.
 * This deployment takes ~20 minutes to complete.

 This template creates a VNet with a Gateway subnet associated to Azure Storage Service endpoint.
 It then creates a public IP which is used to create a VPN Gateway in the VNet.
 Finally it configures a Dynamic Routing gateway with Point-to-Site configuration with tunnel type SSTP including VPN client address pool, client root certificates and revoked certificates and then creates the Gateway.